|Years Coached ||Record ||Win % ||Playoff record ||Playoff win % |

 John McVay was a football coach in the National Football League (NFL) from 1976 to 1978, finishing his career as the head coach of the New York Giants.
 Over his three years of coaching his teams compiled a cumulative win/loss record of 14-30-0.
 He was the head coach of the New York Giants from 1977 until the 1978 season, during which time the Giants went 11-19-0.
 During his career he was a head coach for two seasons.

-Head Coaching Tree
+John McVay Coaching Tree

+Before he was a head coach, McVay served as an assistant coach for Bill Arnsparger.
+He spent one years as an assistant coach to Bill Arnsparger, finishing as the interim head coach/assistant coach in 1976.
 During his time as head coach, two assistant coaches, (Lindy Infante and Marty Schottenheimer) on his coaching staff were hired as head coaches across the league.
 His coaching tree has combined for a record of 232-182-1 in the regular season and 5-14 in the playoffs during their twenty-six seasons as head coach after serving on his coaching staffs.